awalesushil/biomed-qa/README.md

 * A **Query Formulation** module composed of BioMedical Named Entity Recognition model to extract keywords from the user's natural language questions

-* An **Passage Retrieval** module built using Elasticsearch to retrieve relevant passages from the PubMed text
+* An **Passage Retrieval** module to retrieve relevant passages from the PubMed text in two stage process
+    1. Retrieve top 100 passages using BM25 with Fuzzy search
+    2. Re-rank the passages based on cosine similarity scores between question embedding and passage embeddings.
+The embeddings were created using MiniLM model.
+[1] The top 50 passages are selected.

-* A **Question Answering** model that uses BioBert fine-tuned on SQuAD dataset to retrieve answers from the passages
+* A **Question Answering** model that uses PubMedBert fine-tuned on SQuAD v.2 dataset [2] to retrieve answers from the passages

 ## Documentation